New Ho, County Durham Planning Applications

 Nearby Applications

-1 planning application found near New Ho.
+69 planning applications found near New Ho.

-- - Engineering Works Front Street Ireshopeburn DL13 1HB
+View full details - - Engineering Works Front Street Ireshopeburn DL13 1HB

 Erection of a general purpose agricultural building.
 Juniper green plastisol roof sheets, Juniper green ventair vertical sheets and self coloured concrete panel lower walls